-Come morning, Folruth was awake with the sun shining over his hair.
+Come morning, Folruth Noblehood was awake with the sun shining over his hair.
 The inn upstairs smelled of freshness.
 The sounds of coins rained down, certainly the day had come where the waxing scouts would return to their homes and the waning scouts would emerge from the mountain.
 The full moon would be upon the basin this night for all who would celebrate in its radiant light, for all the world to see.
 The scouts and travelers here began to stir and rise with the sun coming through the window, tripping over one another so that they can have first cracks at the wash basins upstairs.

 He leaned over to wake the eynnil who remained coiled up, her hands were laid over her horn, protecting her head from whatever else was in her dreams.
 He watched her for a time, while she breathed through the nose that carried a little whistling song while her eyes darted back and forth behind her eyelids.
 It was here that she looked about as small and in need as she did at the base of Thamdül.
 Folruth looked left.
 And then he looked right.
 With no one around he nudged her hands away from her broken off horn with a piece of straw, tickling her wrists so that they would move.
 Contemplating how she got the two perfect half oval scars on the backs of her hands.

 What remained of her horn, why they were the rings of the trees, spongier and more delicate looking the closer to the center he examined.
-The jewel in the very middle was the bright pink cuticle, like the sensitive quick of a dog that hates his nails being trimmed.
+The jewel in the very middle was the dark red-purple cuticle, like the sensitive quick of a dog that hates his nails being trimmed.
 The border was all but splinters with jagged little pieces sticking out they presented themselves as the crumbling leaves of the hearty herbs of the basin.
 This was no thing medicine could fix, no magic could make this feel any better for long.
 The dried up herbs from Ferynia’s kitchen must have all but worn off by now.

 For now he would let her sleep.
 Perhaps the pain wouldn’t penetrate into her dreams.
 He went upstairs into the galley where scouts paid off their dues with the clinking of precious chips.
 The scouts would put their cloaks back over their shoulders having washed their faces and dried off, and begin the perilous journey up the mountain.
 While Folruth let the eynnil sleep he bartered with whomever remained for their medicinal herbs.
 The ones that quelled the pain and shriveling from the cold of the basin that bit their cheeks.